SandraKildemose/Wolf3D-csfml/README.md

 # Wolf3D – Raycasting Shooter (CSFML)

+Ongoing project developed in 2025 as part of at Epitech Paris 2025, semester.
+Due for completion in June 2025.

-This is a simple first-person shooter inspired by Wolfenstein 3D, built using raycasting and the CSFML library (C binding for SFML).
+It is a simple first-person shooter inspired by Wolfenstein 3D, built using raycasting and the CSFML library (C binding for SFML).
 The project demonstrates low-level rendering techniques, player movement, and texture mapping in C.

 ## Features